Corpses as Bedmates

 Days in the Past

-Cosmos Factory (named after the Creedence Clearwater Revival LP) were a fantastic Japanese heavy psych/prog crossover outfit; dated for the mid-'70s, but Japan were several years behind at this stage and probably sounded pretty contemporary to their audience.
-They were enormously energetic, with mad frenetic organ and guitar solos peppering their work, along with rather incomprehensible Japanese-language vocals.
-The material on An Old Castle of Transylvania is pretty good, if not actually top-notch; plenty of excellent instrumental work, and some great Mellotron from Tsutomu Izumi on the opening two tracks and the bulk of side 2's title track.
+Cosmos Factory (named for the Creedence Clearwater Revival LP) were a fantastic Japanese heavy psych/prog crossover outfit; dated for the mid-'70s, but Japan were several years behind at this stage, so they probably sounded pretty contemporary to their audience.
+They were enormously energetic, mad, frenetic organ and guitar solos peppering their work, along with rather incomprehensible Japanese-language vocals.
+The material on their eponymous debut (a.k.a.
+An Old Castle of Transylvania) is good, if not actually top-notch; plenty of excellent instrumental work and some great Mellotron from Tsutomu Izumi on the opening two tracks and the bulk of side 2's title track.

 Spike (1989, 60.21) ****/TT

 Let Him Dangle